LSSTDESC/qp/docs/user_guide/parameterizations/quant.md

 **Required argument:** `quants`, the $n$ quantiles at which to evaluate each distribution.

-The conversion function calls the {py:meth}`qp.Ensemble.ppf()` method of the input `Ensemble` at the given quantiles, and then uses the returned values with the given quantiles to create a new quantile parameterized `Ensemble`.
+The conversion function calls the {py:meth}`qp.Ensemble.ppf()` method of the input Ensemble at the given quantiles, and then uses the returned values with the given quantiles to create a new quantile parameterized Ensemble.
 This will use all of the defaults for optional parameters.

 ```{warning}